matias-vazquez/SistemasEmbebidos/LSE05/README.md

 4. What is the meaning of the *len* parameter?

 ### Part II.
 Bus Topology
-Both, the TC74 and the RTC should be hooked up to the same I<sup>2</sup>C bus and must work as *slaves*; the Raspberry Pi should be set as *master*.
-Report your files with the final code.
-Report the commands to build and execute the program.
-Report printouts illustrating the correct operation of your program.
-Demonstrate to the professor your program working correctly.

-Display the collected data on the terminal and log it in, in a .txt file.
-The logged data should follow the format showed below:
+Write a program that displays in the terminal and logs in a text file the current temperature from the TC74, and records the date and time each time the temperature exceeds 30°C. Display the data using the following format:
 ```
 RECEIVER> Temperature: 24°C
 RECEIVER> Record 1: 12/09/18 Sat 08:55:44 PM
 RECEIVER> Record 2: 12/09/18 Sat 09:01:35 PM
 RECEIVER> Record 3: 12/09/18 Sat 09:08:20 PM
 ```
+Both, the TC74 and the RTC, should be hooked up to the same I<sup>2</sup>C bus and must work as *slaves*; the Raspberry Pi has to be set as *master*.

+Display the collected data on the terminal and log it in, in a .txt file.
+The logged data should follow the format showed below:

 Consider the following requirements:
 * The recording table can only contain the 3 more recent events.
 * These records must be initialized with the following date: